hatchet-dev/hatchet-typescript-quickstart/child-workfows/README.md

-# Hatchet Simple Examples
+# Hatchet Child Workflows Examples

-This is an example project demonstrating how to use Hatchet with Python.
+This is an example project demonstrating how to use Hatchet with Typescript using advanced Child Workflow Spawning.
+This example spawns multiple workflows for each document present in a specified directory.

 ## Prerequisites